JordmanFR/Clean-bookmarks/README.md

 # Setting Up
-Follow the following guide to create a userChrome.css file and make Firefox/Librewolf look it up
+Follow the this guide to create a userChrome.css file and make Firefox/Librewolf look it up

 https://www.userchrome.org/how-create-userchrome-css.html